Muktinath Temple: An Updated Guide for 2022

 Muktinath Temple History

-The Muktinath Temple history finds various connotations from different stories.
+The Muktinath Temple history finds various connotations from different holy texts.
 According to one Hindu belief, Lord Vishnu converted into Shaligram due to the Curse of Brinda.
 Lord Vishnu found his salvation in the Muktinath Temple location.
 That is why Lord Vishnu is worshiped by the Hindus here.
 On the other hand, the Buddhists adore Lord Vishnu as Avalokiteshvara (Buddha).
 Muktinath is a very old Hindu Temple of Lord Vishnu.
 The temple also has a religious link with Lord Krishna and Lord Shiva.

 A significant event in the Muktinath Temple history is the instigation of the structure of this temple dedicated to Lord Vishnu and Chenrezig at Chumig Gyatsa in 1815 by Queen Subarna Prabha.
 The queen measured Muktinath-Chumig Gyatsa as Salagrama.
 As per old myths about Muktinath Temple, Salagrama was a sacred site linked to the Gandaki River.
 At different times, various saints such as Padmasambhava and Mahasiddhas blessed the places with their visits and meditation.
 The Tibetan Buddhist nuns are the customary concierges of the Muktinath Temple.
 Tibetan Buddhists believe that the Muktinath Temple location houses twenty-one Taras and female goddesses like Goddess Lakshmi, Goddess Saraswati, and more.
 The temple is also believed to be the home to loads of Dakinis.
 The Dakinis are recognized as Sky Dancers- vigorous and lively female beings who are considered to bring the movement of power and vigor in space.